Leukonychia: Leukonychia punctata

 Also known as "true" leukonychia, this is the most common form of leukonychia, in which small white spots appear on the nails.
 Picking and biting of the nails are a prominent cause in young children and nail biters.
 Besides parakeratosis, air that is trapped between the cells may also cause this appearance.
 It is also caused by trauma.
 In most cases, when white spots appear on a single or a couple of fingernails or toenails, the most common cause is injury to the base (matrix) of the nail.
 When this is the case, white spots disappear after around eight months, which is the amount of time the nails take to regrow completely.
 The pattern and number of spots may change as the nail grows.

 Longitudinal leukonychia

 Longitudinal leukonychia is far less common and features smaller 1mm white longitudinal lines visible under the nail plate and perpendicular to the nail bed.
 It may be associated with Darier's disease.

+Apparent leukonychia

+Apparent leukonychia is caused by changes in the nail bed that are visible through the nail plate.
+A number of patterns of apparent leukoncychia, including Terry's nails, half-and-half (Lindsay's) nails, and Muehrcke's lines, have been classically characterized.

 Cause

-It is harmless and most commonly caused by minor injuries, such as nail biting, which occur while the nail is growing.
+It is harmless and most commonly caused by minor injuries, such as nail biting, or may occur while the nail is growing.
+Some people suggest that it also may be caused by calcium deficiency, although this is not backed up by research.
 Leukonychia occurs most commonly in healthy individuals, and is unrelated to any known nutritional or physiological deficiency.
 When caused by injury the marks will disappear as the nail grows outwards.
 While there are various sources that link dietary needs or vitamin deficiency with recurrent leukonychia, this notion has been challenged by some medical researchers.

 Other possible reasons for this problem can be linked to: